slevomat/coding-standard/README.md

 * `enable`: either to enable or not this sniff.
 By default, it is enabled for PHP versions 7.3 or higher.

+#### SlevomatCodingStandard.Functions.DisallowTrailingCommaInClosureUse 🔧

+This sniff disallows trailing commas in multi-line `use` of closure declaration.

 #### SlevomatCodingStandard.Functions.DisallowTrailingCommaInDeclaration 🔧

 This sniff disallows trailing commas in multi-line declarations.